OrangeHatHacking/dotfiles/README.md

 - [x] Get Hyprlock to activate on laptop lid close

 - [ ] Break hyprland config into modular files

+- [ ] Switch to USWM for hyprland and subsequent app launching

 - [ ] Touch grass